Houston, TX Neighborhood Map: Learn More About the Bayou City’s Diverse Communities

 Museum District

-Living here means you’re basically surrounded by culture 24/7!
-World-class museums are your neighbors, and you can walk to incredible exhibits whenever you want.
+Living here means you’re surrounded by culture 24/7!
+World-class museums are your neighbors; you can walk to incredible exhibits whenever you want.

 The housing mix is pretty cool: high-rise condos, historic apartments, and even some houses if you hunt around.
-Fair warning, though, when big museum events happen, traffic becomes a total nightmare.
+Fair warning, though, when significant museum events happen, traffic becomes a total nightmare.

 Inside the Beltway